idris-adigun/dynamic-matform-builder/README.md

   };
 ```

-2. ### Use DynamicMatForms component in your template
+### 2. Use DynamicMatForms component in your template

 In your component's template, use the **dynamic-mat-forms** component to display the form:

 ```html
 <dynamic-mat-forms [schema]="formSchema" (formSubmit)="onFormSubmit($event)"></dynamic-mat-forms>
 ```

-3. ### Handle Form Submission
+### 3. Schema types and Handling submission

-   In your component class, define the form schema and handle the form submission:
+This example shows text, email, select, radio form type

 ```TypeScript
 import { Component } from '@angular/core';